Predicting speech intelligibility from EEG in a non-linear classification paradigm: Discussion

 \section{Discussion}

-In this paper, both the robustness and viability of the dilated convolutional model as a proxy for speech intelligibility were evaluated.
-In Section \ref{sec:input_segment_length} and Section \ref{sec:freq_band} it was shown that model performance increases with longer input segment lengths and broader frequency bands.
+This paper evaluated both the robustness and viability of the dilated convolutional model as a proxy for speech intelligibility.
+Section \ref{sec:input_segment_length} and Section \ref{sec:freq_band} showed that model performance increases with longer input segment lengths and broader frequency bands.
 Furthermore, the dilated convolutional model benefits from a large receptive field compared to the integration windows of linear models (420~ms vs. 250~ms), as shown in Section,\ref{sec:receptive_field_size}.
 Furthermore, in a move towards better applicability, in Section \ref{sec:generalization} and Section \ref{sec:fine-tuning} generalisability to subjects unseen during training was evaluated, and the possibility to increase model performance through finetuning.
-Lastly, in Section \ref{sec:beh_vs_obj}, it was shown that the dilated convolutional model could be used as an effective proxy of speech intelligibility, even on completely unseen data (unseen subjects and speech material), which is the main benefit of a subject independent model.
+Lastly, in Section \ref{sec:beh_vs_obj}, it was shown that the dilated convolutional model could be used as an effective proxy of speech intelligibility, even on completely unseen data (unseen subjects and speech material), which is the main benefit of a subject-independent model.

 While model performance is promising, the non-linear nature of the model makes it hard to evaluate and interpret what feature of the data it is using to base predictions on.
-In literature, efforts have been made to create a locally linear version of non-linear models.
+In literature, efforts have been made to create a locally linear version of non-linear models\cite{keshishian_estimating_2020}.
 The same techniques were used on the dilated convolutional model, but the results proved difficult to interpret and did not seem biologically plausible.
 Further work should aim to extract neuroscientific knowledge from the model and move away from the "black box" paradigm common for non-linear neural networks.

 Currently, the speech envelope was used as the only speech feature input to the network.
 In future work, models may benefit from less coarse features such as a mel spectrogram\cite{akbari_towards_2019} or more advanced features such as phoneme identity \cite{diliberto_low-frequency_2015} or word embeddings\cite{broderick_electrophysiological_2018}, possibly in a hierarchical model.